Power the future

 - Offered as a co-op program only

-- Earn a Bachelor of Applied Science in Electrical Engineering
+- Graduate with a Bachelor of Applied Science in Electrical Engineering

 - Offered by the Faculty of Engineering

 During your first year, you'll take a mix of electrical and computer engineering, math, and communication courses.
 In upper years, most of the classes you'll take will be Electrical Engineering courses.

 Learn more about the classes you'll take for your Electrical Engineering degree.

 Join our monthly newsletter for tips such as choosing a university program, life at Waterloo, and finances.

 Questions?
 Ask a student!

 Ask a Faculty of Engineering student about their program, classes, getting involved on campus, and more!